-The commander of the Islamic Revolution Guards Corps Navy (I.R.G.C.-N.) Wednesday that the naval forces of the United States and its allies are afraid of Iran’s “superior” naval power in the Persian Gulf.
+The commander of the Islamic Revolution Guards Corps Navy (I.R.G.C.-N.) said Wednesday that the naval forces of the United States and its allies are afraid of Iran’s “superior” naval power in the Persian Gulf.
 “America today admits that it cannot confront Iran’s naval military power,” Rear Admiral Ali Fadavi claimed.
 "The I.R.G.C.
-Navy is fully ready against foreign threats and 100 light and heavy vessels are prepared to defend the country's water borders against the U.S. and its regional allies every day," he .
+Navy is fully ready against foreign threats and 100 light and heavy vessels are prepared to defend the country's water borders against the U.S. and its regional allies every day," he added.
 "Today, the one who feels endangered at the water borders is the Americans."
 Last month, Deputy Chief of Staff of Iran's Armed Forces Brigadier General Massoud Jazzayeri echoed similar remarks and warned the United States military to be more careful about the movements of its warships in the Persian Gulf.

 Comment: In recent months, U.S. naval officials have repeatedly complained about Iran’s hostile maritime actions that disrupt international navigation in the Persian Gulf.
 U.S. military officials caution that the Iranian naval forces’ “irresponsible” behavior could result in miscalculation and trigger an armed confrontation.